ffuf/pencode/README.md

 Usage: ./pencode FUNC1 FUNC2 FUNC3...

-./pencode reads input from stdin, which is typically piped from another process.
+./pencode reads input from stdin by default, which is typically piped from another process.

+OPTIONS:
+-input reads input from a file, line by line.

 ENCODERS
   b64encode         - Base64 encoder